vividos/UnderworldAdventures/uwadv/README.Developer.md

 contain enhancements to graphics, new audio files, game scripts or new 3D models.

-The "Underworld Adventures Resource" file (extension .zip) package the contents of the "uadata" source tree into one or more files.
-Name scheme looks like this: "uadataXX.zip" (printf syntax: "uadata%02u.zip").
+The "Underworld Adventures Resource" file (file extension `.zip`) package the contents of the "uadata" source tree into one or more files.
+Name scheme looks like this: `uadataXX.zip` (printf syntax: `uadata%02u.zip`).

-When the game searches for a "uadata" file, e.g. "uw1/sound/test.wav", it first searches the true folder, "uadata/uw1/sound/test.wav".
-If that doesn't exist, all "uadata??.zip" files are tested if the file is in one of it.
-When not found, an exception is thrown.
+When the game searches for a "uadata" file, e.g. `uw1/sound/test.wav`, it first searches the actual folder, `uadata/uw1/sound/test.wav`.
+If that doesn't exist, all `uadata??.zip` files are tested if the file is in one of them.
+When the file isn't found at all, an exception is thrown.

 The Makefile in the "uadata" source folder creates packaged files that have all the files from the whole uadata tree in one file.
 Just do a